What is the aim of the organisation?

-CommSafe was established in 2006 and formally registered as Te Awamutu Safer Community Charitable Trust in January 2007 with a mission statement of “Working together throughout the Te Awamutu environs to build safer and healthier communities”.
+CommSafe was established approximately in 2006 under the name of Te Awamutu Safer Community Charitable Trust with a mission statement of “Working together throughout the Te Awamutu environs to build safer and healthier communities”.

 In 2011 the trustees completed a review of the trustee’s goals and developed a vision to expand the areas of interest from more than just Te Awamutu and its environs to any area and community who could benefit from the trust’s vision.

 The trustee’s, along with all the volunteer community patrollers and neighbourhood support street coordinators ensure the communities are secure and safe to the best of their abilities and the public is aware of crime occurring.

 What does CommSafe do?